dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentBelongsTo()`

-> NOTE: In order to use this assertion, you have to create model factories for both classes.
+> NOTE: To use this assertion, you have to create model factories for both classes.

 Checks if Eloquent model has specified `BelongsTo` relation: